godotengine/godot-docs/tutorials/step_by_step/scene_tree.rst

 The scene system is the game engine, while the :ref:`OS <class_OS>` and servers are the low level API.

-In any case, the scene system provides it's own main loop to OS, :ref:`SceneTree <class_SceneTree>`.
+In any case, the scene system provides its own main loop to OS, :ref:`SceneTree <class_SceneTree>`.
 This is automatically instanced and set when running a scene, no need to do any extra work.